bestokes/analog-led-control/README.md

 A simple web page with buttons to manage an LED strip.

-This is quick and dirty, it could be extended/improved.
-I wrote it with cgi/bash because I wanted to do something quickly.
+This is very quick and dirty, it could be extended/improved.
+I wrote it with cgi/bash because I wanted to do something quickly and see what could be done with pigs and a few for loops.

 ![ScreenShot](/screenshots/screen.jpg)